-Fig. 2.
-The evacuation scenario
+Figure.
+2. The evacuation scenario.

-The evacuation scenario of a bedridden building occupant can be divided in four steps, according to Fig. 2.
+The evacuation scenario of a bedridden building occupant can be divided in four steps, according to figure 2.
 The procedure will begin outside the fire compartment doors and two employees of the hospital will conduct the evacuation of the bed(s).
 They will get a sign to start the evacuation and move towards the first bed they will need to evacuate from the fire compartment; this stage of the experiment is defined as the 'arrival stage'.
 Following up they will need to uncouple the imaginary patient from a drip or perhaps an artificial respiration system.
-It can also occur that the bed requires electricity to change its stand, then the bed will also require to be uncoupled from the electricity grid; the 'uncoupling' stage.
-Afterwards the actual evacuation can begin; during this stage the bed is moved from the room, through the hallway and finally moved through the fire compartment doors: the 'evacuated and positioned behind the fire compartment doors; the 'positioning' stage.
+It can also occur that the bed requires electricity to change its stand, then the bed will also require to be uncoupled from the electricity grid; this second stage is defined as the 'uncoupling' stage.
+Afterwards the actual evacuation can begin; during this stage the bed is moved from the room, through the hallway and finally moved through the fire compartment doors.
+This stage is defined as the 'evacuation' stage.
+As a last the bed has to be positioned in such way that more beds can be evacuated and positioned behind the fire compartment doors; this part of the experiment is defined as the 'positioning' stage.
 In case more than one bed is evacuated from the room, the process is repeated as soon as the evacuating personnel move through the fire compartment doors again.

 This whole scenario is recorded on three different cameras to determine the required time to evacuate one or multiple bed(s) out of the fire compartment.
 The evacuation speeds are later defined by measuring the travelled distances from a floor plan and divide the distance by the travelling time.
-The travelled distance starts at the bed which is then moved towards the door that closes the room, opening the door and moving through a 90 degree corner, over a straight part in the hallway and through the compartment doors.
-The latter accounts for all the performed evacuations.
 The measurement results are processed by means of video-editing software and the absolute numbers are written down in an excel file.

-3 EXPERIMENTAL EVACUATION RESULTS
+3 RESULTS